PepperoniJoe/Quickies/README.md

 ### Dynamic Menu

-[Photo Metadata](https://github.com/PepperoniJoe/DynamicMenu) -  An app to read metadata from a selected photo and show the location on a map.
+[DynamicMenu](https://github.com/PepperoniJoe/DynamicMenu) -  An app to read metadata from a selected photo and show the location on a map.

 <img src="GitHub-Images/DynamicMenu.png" width="300">